pulkitjalan/multicache/README.md

 ## How does it work?

-For any driver that does not have an underlying `multi` method, the methods will call the non-multi version of the method for every item in the array.
+For any driver that does not have an underlying `Many` method, the methods will call the `Non-Many` version of the method for every item in the array.

-For example, if we are using the `apc` driver, which does not offer its own `getMulti` method, then the `get` method will be called for every item in the array.
+For example, when using the `apc` driver, which does not offer its own `getMany` method, then the `get` method will be called ten times if there are ten items in the input array.

-Now if we are using the `memcached` driver, which does have its own `getMulti` method, then that method will be called once and the data returned.
+Now, when using the `memcached` driver, which does have its own `getMany` method, then the `getMany` method will be called once and the data returned.

-Currently the `MemcachedStore`, `DatabaseStore`, `RedisStore` and the `ArrayStore` are the only ones to offer their own `Multi` methods. **More to come soon...**
+Currently the `MemcachedStore`, `DatabaseStore`, `RedisStore` and the `ArrayStore` are the only ones to offer their own `Many` methods. **More to come soon...**